hunterphillips/email-writer/README.md

 Step 3/3: Monitoring job progress...

 This may take 20-60 minutes depending on dataset size.
-You can safely close this script and check status later.

 [18:30:15] Status: validating_files
 [18:30:45] Status: running